giuliogcantone/SICCSBologna2022_ClassMaterials/Classes/1 API and Twitter/README.md

 `academictwitteR`.
 [Intro to
 it](https://cran.r-project.org/web/packages/academictwitteR/vignettes/academictwitteR-intro.html).

-\`academictwitteR’ is a API Wrapper for R.
+`academictwitteR` is a API Wrapper for R.

 API and API Wrappers are like “jacks” that allow to stream data sharing between a platform and qualified user in an alternative way,